cscart/docs/en/addons/tiktok_feed/index.rst

 	Opened feed will be scrolled down to the selected post.
 Feed can be scrolled with a mouse scroll wheel, and closed by click on a background or a cross icon.

 	Content of each post will be loaded in a row.
-Content will be uploaded from TikTok once the post appears on the
+Content will be uploaded from TikTok once the post appears on the screen.

 	.. fancybox:: img/Tiktok11.png
 		:alt: Feed